deadex-ng/notes/Introduction.md

 # Introduction
 ## Motivation
+> “Look up at the stars and not down at your feet.
+Try to make sense of what you see, and wonder about what makes the universe exist.
+Be curious.” — Stephen Hawking

 The use of online services is part of our daily lives.
 An example of an online services is ,Google, and there is a need for an account touse these services.
 A digital identinty can be represented as an account.